mikelovesrobots/aideator/README.md

 # Text Artisan Interface (TAI)

-Text Artisan Interface is an open-source AI-powered CLI tool that offers a wide range of text transformation capabilities to assist individuals with anxiety, ADHD, or even neurotypical individuals who may struggle with writing-related tasks.
-With its user-friendly interface, this tool helps users save time and effort, making writing tasks much more manageable.
-Its aim is to be effective in aiding users in their writing needs.
+Text Artisan Interface (TAI) is an AI-powered CLI tool designed to assist individuals with writing-related tasks through features such as autocorrect, rewriting, ghostwriting, summarization, emotion detection, reading level adjustment, and more, all while offering a user-friendly interface to save time and effort.
+TAI is open source, easy to install, and can be used through the command line or by piping from stdin, allowing for flexible use.

 ## Description

 This tool is highly skilled in the following areas:

-  - **Autocorrect**: similar to the autocorrect feature on smartphones, but more powerful.
+* **Autocorrect**: similar to the autocorrect feature on smartphones, but more powerful.
 This fixes spelling common spelling and gramatical errors.
-	- **Rewrite**: completely rewrite a stream-of-consciousness text into a coherent message.
+* **Rewrite**: completely rewrite a stream-of-consciousness text into a coherent message.
-	- **Ghostwrite**: generate text on a particular theme from scratch (e.g., write a ted talk on the power of going to bed early, or write a linked-in recommendation for my colleague.)
+* **Ghostwrite**: generate text on a particular theme from scratch (e.g., write a ted talk on the power of going to bed early, or write a linked-in recommendation for my colleague.)
-  - **Summarization**: quickly summarize long texts, reducing the required time for reading.
+* **Summarization**: quickly summarize long texts, reducing the required time for reading.
-	- **Emotion Detection**: what's the sentiment of the text?
+* **Emotion Detection**: what's the sentiment of the text?
 This helps users adjust their tone to a suitable range.
-	- **Reading Level Adjustment**: analyze the written text and determine the reading difficulty of the content, then provide suggestions on how to make the text more digestible.
+* **Reading Level Adjustment**: analyze the written text and determine the reading difficulty of the content, then provide suggestions on how to make the text more digestible.

 ## Synopsis